Vincent-bot901/Database-Project/readme.txt

 COMMAND : sqlite3 mrbronshoj.db
 ########################################
-then type in the insert stamement:
+then copy in the insert stamement:
 COMMAND: